How to make a complaint:

 ETC of PWD is committed to the highest standards in fundraising practice.
 If your complaint is to do with fundraising and you feel that it has been unresolved by us then the Fundraising Regulator can investigate your complaint.

 You must contact them within two months of receiving your response from us.

-Contact can be made via the online complaints form here or via telephone: 0300 999 3404
+Contact can be made to the Fundraising Regulator via their online complaints form here or via telephone: 0300 999 3407 or by writing to:

 The Charity Commission,

 If your complaint is related to another area of our work and you do not feel completely satisfied by our response then you can contact The Charity Commission at the address below.

 The Charity Commission

 You should complain to the Charity Commission if a charity is, for example:

 - not doing what it claims to do